 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Company is not exposed to the interest rate risk as the company does not having any borrowings as on reporting date,
+The Company is not exposed to interest rate risk as the Company does not have interest bearing borrowings as at the reporting date.